 Everyone has experienced remembering something incorrectly or having missing pieces when trying to recall a recent event.
 Truly, the experience of false memories is universal.
 The reality is, not having a perfect memory of all the events in our lives doesn’t usually have profound consequences.

 But this is not the case when it comes to the criminal justice system.
 Eyewitness testimony relies on the quality of the memory of the individual who takes the witness stand.
 If someone is reporting a false memory on the stand, they could end up convicting an individual of a crime they didn’t commit.

 In the 1990s, when DNA evidence became more widely used in the courtroom, the fallibility of eyewitness testimony was revealed.
 Now, numerous scientists and psychological researchers report on the fact that long-term memories can often be fairly unreliable.
-To understand the connection between false memory and the criminal justice system, it’s a good idea to look back at the origins of this phenomena.
+To understand the connection between false memory and the criminal justice system, it’s a good idea to look back at the origins of this phenomenon.